-If you choose to go directly to Halo rather than use the Student Portal, you'll be asked to log in.
-After navigating to the login page, select Sign In With Microsoft and then log in with your GCU email address and the same password used on the Student Portal.
+If you choose to go directly to Halo rather than use the GCU Portal, you'll be asked to log in.
+After navigating to the login page, select Sign In With Microsoft and then log in with your GCU email address and the same password used on the GCU Portal.

-After logging in, you will see a list of all your courses.
-Press Go to Class to access a specific course.
+After logging in, you will see a list of all your classes.
+Press Go to Class to access a specific class.

 FAQs and Errors

-If you are taking multiple courses through GCU at the same time, you may need to switch between the courses.
-To switch to another course, select My Classes in the upper left corner and then choose the course you would like to access.
+If you are in multiple classes through GCU at the same time, you may need to switch between the classes.
+To switch to another class, select My Classes in the upper left corner and then choose the class you would like to access.